Burpee Variations Origins

 For this reason, the Sprint-Style is reserved for sprint workouts for most athletes.

 However, I have been amazed by the ability of the elite athletes to maintain this technique even in 10+ minute workouts, like 21.2.

 Testing BFB & BBJO Variations

-Take some time to test out all the different variations.
+Take some time to test out these variations.
 Don’t force yourself to use any particular variation if it is not comfortable.
-The only exception to this is the “Sprint-Style.”
-I recommend all CrossFit Competitors who compete (or plan to compete) at a high-level to learn the “Sprint-Style” variation.

 Is Stepping a Scale?

 Open workout 17.1 was the first (and to date only) time that stepping down or up in the burpee was considered a scale.
 To be Rx in 17.1, the athlete had to jump back with two feet and jump up again with two feet.